quorn23/piholeparser/README.md

 ### Last Run On

-* Script Started At Mon 28 Aug 10:11:33 EDT 2017
+* Script Started At Mon 28 Aug 12:59:20 EDT 2017
-* Script Ended At Mon 28 Aug 11:00:01 EDT 2017
+* Script Ended At Mon 28 Aug 13:42:07 EDT 2017
-* Script Took 48 Minutes To Filter 192 Lists.
+* Script Took 42 Minutes To Filter 192 Lists.
-* The Edited AllParsed File is 81 MB And Contains 3703401 Domains.
+* The Edited AllParsed File is 81 MB And Contains 3703468 Domains.
-* Average Parsing Time Was unknown Minutes.
+* Average Parsing Time Was 1 Minutes.
 * RECENTRUNMAINLINK
 * LISTSWITHOUTHTTPSLINK